pimterry/loglevel/README.md

         rawMethod("Newsflash: " + message);
     };
 };
-log.setLevel(log.getLevel()); // Be sure to call setLevel method in order to apply plugin
+log.rebuild(); // Be sure to call the rebuild method in order to apply plugin.
 ```

 *(The above supports only a single string `log.warn("...")` argument for clarity, but it's easy to extend to a [fuller variadic version](http://jsbin.com/xehoye/edit?html,console).)*